nateshgurram/cardiovascular_disease_model/README.md

 Input variables:

-ID: Unique identifier for each patient.
+ID: Unique identifier for each patient. <br />
-age: Age of the patient in days.
+age: Age of the patient in days. <br />
-age_years: Age of the patient in years (derived from age).
+age_years: Age of the patient in years (derived from age). <br />
 gender: Gender of the patient.
-Categorical variable (1: Female, 2: Male).
+Categorical variable (1: Female, 2: Male). <br />
 height: Height of the patient in centimeters.
 weight: Weight of the patient in kilograms.
 ap_hi: Systolic blood pressure.